 I am confident that my experience in [insert your field of expertise] and my [talk about key skills again] qualify me for your consideration for the [Job Position you are applying for].
 We can talk about my experience and qualification in more detail.
 I have enclosed my resume for your perusal.

-Look for forward to meeting and discussing about this opportunity in detail.
+Look forward to meeting and discussing this opportunity in detail.

 Hope these tips and cover letter template will help you in making a great first impression on the recruiters.